-The greatest player in NBA history has shaken off his brilliance as a scorer and transformed himself into a front office question mark.
+The Last Dance was a dramatic insight into the psyche of Michael Jordan, one of the greatest competitors the NBA has ever seen.
+Two decades later, the greatest player in NBA history has shaken off his brilliance as a scorer and has become a front office question mark.
 His critics consider some of his personnel moves disastrous.
-His defenders say he just needs time.
-Most agree Michael Jordan’s impact on the Charlotte Hornets has been, for the most part, mediocre, and he has to take responsiblity for the Hornets failures.
-Simply put, Jordan’s draft picks and free agent signings fall into the category of good (Kemba Walker), average (Michael Kidd Gilchrist) and what the hell is he doing (Lance Stephenson)?
+His defenders say he just needs time but it’s been ten years.
+Most agree Michael Jordan’s impact on the Charlotte Hornets has been, for the most part, mediocre, and he has to take responsibility for the Hornets failures.
+Simply put, Jordan’s draft picks fall into the category of great (Kemba Walker), average (Michael Kidd Gilchrist), and what the hell is he doing (Adam Morrison)?

-If Jordan has proven anything it is that NBA front office success is complicated.
+If Jordan has proven anything it is that NBA front-office success is complicated.
 It is more than summoning up desire and will and creating villains to slay.
 The NBA is in the talent acquisition business.
-Acquiring talent, particularly within the confines of a small market team with an uninspired fan base and small revenue streams is not the same thing as hitting a game winner in Cleveland over Craig Ehlo.
+Acquiring talent, particularly within the confines of a small market team with a hot and cold fan base, and small revenue streams, is not the same thing as hitting a game-winner in Cleveland over Craig Ehlo.

 Jordan wasn’t done.
-He traded for Nic Batum, a long and athletic small forward defender who makes threes.
-He got rid of Gerald Henderson who had been an underachiever and brought in Jeremy Lamb, another underachiever but one who has length, can make three point shots but is allergic to defense.
-He signed Jeremy Lin who is on his third resurrection.
-Same goes for Tyler Hansborough.
+He traded for Nic Batum, a long and athletic small forward defender who made threes.
+He got rid of Gerald Henderson who had been an underachiever and brought in Jeremy Lamb, another underachiever but one who had length, could make three-point shots but was allergic to defense.
+He signed Jeremy Lin who was on his third resurrection.
+Same for Tyler Hansborough.

-To this group of veterans, Michael Jordan added rookie Frank Kaminsky from Wisconsin, a perimeter scorer who can rebound and add punch coming off the bench.
+Michael Jordan drafted Frank Kaminsky from Wisconsin, a perimeter scorer who could rebound and add punch coming off the bench.
+He’s gone.

-Charlotte doesn’t need that M.J. in the front office.
-They need Michael Jordan the executive who can build something form scratch, nurture it and develop playoff basketball in Charlotte, North Carolina.
+Charlotte doesn’t need average in the front office.
+They need Michael Jordan the black Jesus superstar, someone who can build from scratch, nurture and develop playoff basketball in Charlotte, North Carolina.